Skip to main content

 This plan provides a practical solution for taxpayers who need slightly more time to pay off their balance.
 It is designed for those owing payments in 180 days or less.
 Like the Pay Now payment plan, you can pay by Direct Pay or EFTPS with no setup fee, or through check, money order, or debit/credit card, with applicable fees for card transactions.

 Unlike Pay Now, this option includes additional penalties and interests until the balance is fully paid.
-This could lead to an increase in the overall cost of the debt.
 This plan is for those with manageable tax liabilities who can commit to paying the amount within the specified timeframe.
-It may not be suitable for those struggling with larger debts or needing more extended repayment terms.

 This plan is tailored for taxpayers who need to spread their repayments over months or even years.
 There are two main types of long-term payment plans: